 The Catherine McAuley MERCY Foundation provides financial resources to support Mercy Urgent Care’s important work.
 The MERCY Foundation, as the fundraising arm for not-for-profit Mercy Urgent Care helps:

-- purchase medical equipment for the six Mercy Urgent Care facilities (four in Buncombe County, one in Brevard, and one in Burnsville) and the Frances Warde Family Health Center, so that the healthcare provided to patients utilizes current technology, making the care provided high quality and yet affordable;
+- purchase medical equipment for the seven Mercy Urgent Care facilities (four in Buncombe County, one in Brevard, and one in Burnsville) and the Frances Warde Family Health Center, so that the healthcare provided to patients utilizes current technology, making the care provided high quality and yet affordable;

 - fund the Mercy Urgent Care Compassionate Care program which assists patients without the financial means to pay (the program covers more than half a million dollars in undercompensated care each year); and